Jonah Heim Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9 to pace MLB.
+- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff leads the league.

-- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.52).
+- The White Sox have a 4.54 team ERA that ranks 23rd across all league pitching staffs.

-- White Sox pitchers combine to give up the fifth-most home runs in baseball (100 total, 1.4 per game).
+- White Sox pitchers combine to give up 101 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- Cease makes the start for the White Sox, his 16th of the season.
-He is 3-3 with a 4.31 ERA and 91 strikeouts in 79 1/3 innings pitched.

-- His last appearance came on Friday against the Los Angeles Dodgers, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while allowing four hits.
+- In his most recent outing on Saturday against the Seattle Mariners, the right-hander tossed 4 1/3 innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.